+The .s7sth file produces an optional stress time history.
 The .s7sth file includes a time history of predicted stress computed for each resonant frequency at selected structural nodes.
 This file is a comma delimited file.

 This file output is shown in Table 35.
 In this example: